ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 Update: I have now added [CrowdSec](https://www.crowdsec.net/) into the mix and increased security by using [CF-Connecting-IP](https://developers.cloudflare.com/fundamentals/get-started/reference/http-request-headers/#cf-connecting-ip) instead of X-Forwarded-For header for capturing client IPs.
 See [this article from Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) on why X-Forwarded-For header is insecure.

+Update 2: I have massively reduced the size of my configuration file by usings a map for backend selection.

 Here is a copy of my HAProxy config in full:

 ```bash